tahani20/blockchain/README1.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+A new way of funding a project or venture by raising small amounts of money from a large number of people via ethereum blockchain technology without any middleman to function or to manage a user’s information.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Solidity
+* truffle unbox Webpack
+* javaScript and html
-* Ipsum version: 2.33
+* metamack
-* Ament library version: 999
+* openzipplen erc20
+Some softwares we needed:
+* Remix - Ethereum
+* Visual Studio Code

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using:

 ```
-$ cd ../lorem
+$ cd app
-$ npm install
-$ npm start
+$ npm dev run
 ```